AWAREcode/ungerboeck-sdk-php/docs/Api/AccountsApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **accountsGetAccountList**
-> \FomF\Ungerboeck\Client\Model\AllAccountsModel[] accountsGetAccountList($org_code, $search)
+> \FomF\Ungerboeck\Client\Model\AllAccountsModel accountsGetAccountList($org_code, $search)

-Search for accounts using OData.
+Basic - Search for accounts using OData.
 Note, this will not return user fields.
 Use the single GET endpoint to retrieve user fields.

 ### Example
 ```php